-Make product registration part of the consumer process
+Make product registration part of the consumer experience

 Relieve your channel marketing leader from the burden of the administrative workload so they can focus their time and resources on more important tasks.
 Offer one-click product registration.
 Higher rates of product registration help attain regulatory standards for recalls.
 This eliminates any paper-based administration and provides detailed tracking on which products are being sold, to whom, and where.

 In addition to the administrative relief, having the insight into consumers also helps with marketing your brand, and gearing your product towards the people purchasing it.
 Enhancing customer experience and increasing sales.